Calipson/deneme2/doc/README.md

 ### OS X

-Drag Namecoin-Qt to your applications folder, and then run Denemecoin-Qt.
+Drag Denemecoin-Qt to your applications folder, and then run Denemecoin-Qt.

 ### Need Help?